frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 Not the hush of early hour or unlit lamps.
 This silence was waiting.
 It clung to the space where ritual usually lived.

-The hearth held only ash.
-No firewood had been brought up from the shed.
-The bread board lay empty and clean.
-The pump hadn’t been primed.
-No kettle hissed on the stove.
+The hearth held only ash and no firewood had been brought up from the shed.
+In the kitchen, the bread board lay empty and clean.
+The pump hadn’t been primed, and no kettle hissed on the stove.

-The red-haired innkeeper paused in the doorway, seeing all of it, and did nothing.
+The red-haired innkeeper shuffled through the rooms, seeing all of it, and did nothing.

 Some mornings, the shape of the day came in flour-dusted fingers and kettle steam.
 Today, it did not.